oubiwann/lcmap-system/README.md

 ## Development Environment [&#x219F;](#contents)

 If you will be working on other LCMAP system components.
-You can  Ubuntu 14.04 development environment with the following:
+You can set up an Ubuntu 14.04 development environment with the following:

 ```bash
 export LCMAP_HOME="$HOME/Projects/lcmap"